2022 North Macedonia protests: French proposal

-Florian Bieber, political scientist, expert on the Balkans and professor of politics and history of Southeast Europe at the University of Graz, is also very critical.
-He described it as a "disaster for EU enlargement".
-According to him, the French proposal will encourage extreme nationalists and increase inter-ethnic tensions.
+Former European Union Special Representative Erwan Fouéré criticized the "French proposal" for allegedly incorporating bilateral issues into the accession process.
+According to him, Bulgaria insists on imposing its own version of events during and after the World War II, and that the proposal undermines the EU's entire accession process.
+Political scientist Florian Bieber described it as a "disaster for EU enlargement".
+According to him, the "French proposal" will encourage extreme nationalists and increase inter-ethnic tensions.
 He also pointed out the "double standards" with Bulgaria in relation to the treatment of its ethnic Macedonian minority and criticized Bulgaria for insisting that nothing in the accession process can be interpreted as a recognition of the existence of the Macedonian language.
 According to him, the proposal sets a "dangerous precedent", by accepting bilateral issues in the EU enlargement process and would encourage revisionist nationalist bullying by more powerful neighbours against those outside the EU.
+Austrian historian Ulf Brunnbauer has similar objections in his criticism of the proposal.